 12. How you can update, correct, or delete your personal information

-a) You may request access to your personal information or correct any inaccurate or out of date information by clicking here or contacting our Privacy Officer using the details below.
+a) You may request access to your personal information or correct or delete any inaccurate or out of date information by contacting our Privacy Officer using the details below.
 Please note that there may be a legal need to keep particular information we hold about you for a certain period and we may not be able to amend or delete this information during this period.

 b) You may request the source of any information we collect from a third party.
 We will provide this at no cost, unless under the Privacy Act or other law there is a reason for this information being withheld.

 c) If there is a reason under the Privacy Act or other law for us not to provide you with information, we will give you a written notice of refusal setting out the reasons for the refusal except to the extent it would be unreasonable to do so and the mechanisms available to you to complain about the refusal.

 d) You should also contact us immediately if you believe:

 i. someone has gained access to your personal information;

 ii. we have breached our privacy obligations or your privacy rights in any way; or

 Address: Level 26, 161 Castlereagh Street, Sydney NSW 2000.